AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module2/ex5.md

 ![Data Ingestion](./images/next.png)

-It's now time to map our CSV Column Headers with an XDM-property in our **Platform Demo - CRM Onboarding Schema**.
+It's now time to map our CSV Column Headers with an XDM-property in our **AEP Demo - CRM Onboarding Schema**.
 Platform has already done some guessing for us, by trying to link the Source Attributes with the Target Schema Fields.

 ![Data Ingestion](./images/mapschema.png)